BOTS: A Unified Framework for Bayesian Online Task Selection in LLM Reinforcement Finetuning: Extended Discussion

 \paragraph{Extrapolation Capability.} Unlike kernel-based estimators \citep{sun2025improving} (see Appendix~\ref{appendix:attn-based_difficulty} for a brief introduction), which are confined to the convex hull of observed tasks, our interpolation-based estimator naturally supports \emph{extrapolation}.
 For example, if the reference pair consists of a strong and a stronger model, the capability coefficient \(\mu_t(\mathcal{B}_t)\) defined in Section~\ref{sec:implicit_evidence} may fall outside \([0,1]\), yielding extrapolated predictions.
 The clipping step in \Eqref{eq:predicted_pr} ensures these estimates remain within the feasible range \([0,1]\).

-\paragraph{Choice of Reference Models.} The effectiveness of the implicit evidence mechanism depends critically on the choice of weak and strong reference models, which should ideally bracket the expected capability trajectory of the model under training.
-If the training model is substantially stronger than the strong reference or weaker than the weak reference, our method must rely on extrapolation, whose accuracy may degrade.
-In practice, we find that standard publicly available checkpoints—Qwen2.5-7B-Instruct~\citep{Yang2024Qwen25TR} and Qwen3-32B~\citep{yang2025qwen3}—provide a robust and practical basis, even when training significantly smaller models such as Qwen2.5-1.5B-Instruct~\citep{Yang2024Qwen25TR}.
-A systematic ablation on the choice of reference models remains an important direction for future work.
+\paragraph{Additional Practical Benefits of Evaluating Reference Models} We highlight two additional practical benefits of evaluating reference models: (1) as demonstrated in GURU, reference-model evaluations can directly support \emph{offline difficulty-aware filtering}, removing tasks that are too trivial or too hard before training even begins; and (2) these evaluations can also assist RL algorithms that rely on online difficulty estimation, such as SPO~\citep{xu2025spo}.

 \paragraph{Discussion on the Potential Limitations.} The simplicity of our interpolation-based approach, while a key strength, also entails two potential limitations. (i) \textit{Expressive power:} The linear interpolation assumes a linear relationship between a model's global capability and its per-task success rate.
 While our empirical results suggest this is a powerful approximation (see Appendix~\ref{appendix:interpolation_based_implicit_evidence_empirical_results} for a validation), the true learning dynamics of LLMs may be more complex. (ii) \textit{Distributional shift in capability estimation:} The capability coefficient $\mu_t$ is estimated on the selected batch $\mathcal{B}_t$, which is not a uniform sample from the task pool.
 This introduces a bias, as the model is likely to perform better on this adaptively chosen batch than on the entire dataset.
 Consequently, $\mu_t$ might be an overestimate of the model's true global capability.
-However, we argue this bias is not fatal: the primary role of $\mu_t$ is to track the \emph{progression} of the model's capability, and even a biased estimate can provide a valuable monotonic signal for this purpose, see Section~\ref{sec:performance} for empirical validation.
+However, we argue this bias is not fatal: the primary role of $\mu_t$ is to track the \emph{progression} of the model's capability, and even a biased estimate can provide a valuable monotonic signal for this purpose, see Section~\ref{sec:performance} for empirical validation. \rebuttal{(iii) \textit{Potential Failure Mode:} If a task exhibits identical success probabilities under both reference models, then the interpolation collapses to that shared value, making the estimated difficulty entirely independent of the current model’s capability.}